Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 A ^ B = 100

-Second, add pseudo-random number, C, seeded by the passphrase to the value of B. The reason C is added to B instead of do another XOR operation is to preven Crib-Dragging attack.
+Second, add pseudo-random number, C, seeded by the passphrase to the value of B. The reason C is added to B instead of doing another XOR operation is to preven Crib-Dragging attack.

 Suppose the result is 49.